Spiritual Needs and Our Health

 WE HAVE THREE UNIVERSAL SPIRITUAL NEEDS, no matter our spiritual or religious background: Relatedness and Belonging; Meaning and Purpose; Forgiveness and Reconciliation.

-This retreat will look at how we meet these needs and examine how they become especially important in times of suffering.
+How we meet these needs and how they become especially important in times of suffering will be our focus.

 Suffering invariably brings awareness of our need for forgiveness and, at times, reconciliation.
 Repressed resentment costs us too much of the energy required to expend on our healing.

-This retreat will focus on how we meet these universal spiritual needs which I believe to be through our relationship with God, and the relationship we have with ourselves and our community.
-We also meet those needs by developing healthy core spiritual beliefs.
+This retreat focuses on how we meet these universal spiritual needs which I believe to be through our relationship with God, the relationship we have with ourselves and our community, and the development of healthy core spiritual beliefs.

-BOB GLASGOW became a pastor in Edmonton in 1974 after graduation from Vanguard College.
+BOB GLAGOW became a pastor in Edmonton in 1974 after graduation from Vanguard College.
 The succeeding years have seen his wife Joan complete studies in music, and Bob in chaplaincy and counselling.

 After 5 years as a counsellor at the Pastoral Institute and a time of ministry at a church in Montreal, Bob became the first non-denominational chaplain of the Rockyview Hospital in Calgary (1985).
 This chaplaincy led to the founding of the AHS Grief Support Program.
-Presently, Bob offers private counselling, does training of police units and Stars Air Ambulance staff, and serves as chaplain of Wellspring Calgary (www.soulconsolation.com or www.arisemysoul.com ).
+Presently, Bob offers private counselling, does training of police units and Stars Air Ambulance staff, and serves as chaplain of Wellspring Calgary.

 - Register for this course here »